svott7/ConcurrentChecker/README.md

 -
 #### Measure execution time

+In order to compare concurrent and sequential model checkers you can activate time measurement executing the action "ToggleConcurrentCheckerLoggerState" via "Find Action...".
+The action is called "Set ConcurrentCheckerLogger active/inactive".

+The concurrent model checker also logs the execution time of each individual checker.

+Time measurements are printed in MPS message view.

 ##### Of the default, sequential MPS model checker

 The plugin provides the action "Check Model With Time Measuring" to measure the runtime of the default MPS model checker.
-The measurement is printed in MPS message view.

-Call the action using "Find Action..."
-(Ctrl+Shift+a) or assign a shortcut.
+Call the action using "Find Action...".

+### Editor locking

+To avoid UI freezing, editors are read-only while running the checkers.
+The user can look around but editor input event are ignored, otherwise the UI would freeze until checkers are finished.

+There is a helper action "MakeThisEditorReadonlyOrWritable" which accessible via "Find Action..." for test purposes.

 ### Build instructions